LuneTeam/Lune.su/README.md

     <h3></h3>
 </div>

-[!IMPORTANT]
+> [!IMPORTANT]
->Don't forget to change compose.yaml to your docker.hub!
+> Don't forget to change compose.yaml to your docker.hub
->Don't forget to make npm app in images/app, I recommend via astral or make your own via golang and static index.html
+> Don't forget to make npm app in images/app, I recommend via astral or make your own via golang and static index.html

 1.  **Clone the repository**:
     ```bash